 DSP staff will actively refer individuals to other state agencies and/or voluntary organisations if these are appropriate to the client's needs.
 For example, you may be referred to the Money Advice and Budgeting Service (MABS).

-If your appeal concerns a payment of basic Supplementary Welfare Allowance, Mortgage or Rent Supplement, you have a right to have your appeal heard by the Social Welfare Appeals Office Discretionary payments such as Exceptional Needs Payments cannot be appealed to the Social Welfare Appeals Office but they can be reviewed by another staff member on request.
+If your appeal concerns a payment of basic Supplementary Welfare Allowance, Mortgage or Rent Supplement, you have a right to have your appeal heard by the Social Welfare Appeals Office.
+Discretionary payments such as Exceptional Needs Payments cannot be appealed to the Social Welfare Appeals Office but they can be reviewed by another staff member on request.

-There is no charge for making an appeal against a decision of
+There is no charge for making an appeal against a decision of a

 You should contact the Department of Social Protection's representative (formerly the Community Welfare Officer) at your local health centre or DSP office.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.